-Meeting Date: 4/01/2008 [X] Consent Ordinance [ ] Regular Public Hearing Department: f J Oramanoc L J i abno nearme • PALM BEACH COUNTY CRIMINAL JUSTICE CO MMIS SION Submitted For: PALM BEACH COUNT Y CRIMINAL JUSTICE CO OMMIS SION

-I. EXECUTIVE BRIEF

-MOTION AND TITLE: Staff recommends motion to approve: An Amendment to the Interlocal Agreement R2007-0332 with Florida State University for a no cost extension from February 27, 2008 to April 22, 2008, to present the final report on the first year evaluation of the Youth Violence Prevention Project.

-SUMMARY: The Interlocal Agreement expired on February 26, 2008.
-This extension at no additional cost to the county will provide coverage for the Agreement until the final report is received.
-The extension is necessary due to presentation of the final report being moved from February 26 until April 22 at the request of the county.

-On February 27, 2007 the Board of County Commissioners approved the Criminal Justice Commission to develop a comprehensive evaluation of the Youth Violence Prevention Project, including the commitment to participate from Florida State University's Center for Criminology and Public Policy Research.
+ACENDATIEM COMMITTEE Meeting Date: 5/04/2008 [X] Consent [] Regular [] Ordinance [] Public Hearing Department: Submitted By: PALM BEACH COUNTY CRIMINAL JUSTICE COMMISSION Submitted For: PALM BEACH COUNTY CRIMINAL JUSTICE COMMISSION I. EXECUTIVE BRIEF Motion and Title: Staff recommends motion to approve: a second amendment to the Interloc Agreement (R2007-0332) in the amount of \$100,000 and an extension from April 23, 2008 to April 2 2009 with Florida State University as a partner to perform the second year evaluation of the You Violence Prevention Project.
+SUMMARY: On February 27, 2007 the Board of County Commissioners approved the Criminal Justice Commission to develop a comprehensive evaluation of the Youth Violence Prevention Project, including the commitment to participate from Florida State University's Center for Criminology and Public Policy Research.
 The six month update was presented on June 19, 2007.
-On April 22, 2008 the first year evaluation will be presented to the Board of County Commissioners.
-Countywide (DW)

-BACKGROUND AND JUSTIFICATION: Lake Worth, West Palm Beach, Riviera Beach and Boynton Beach have initiated their comprehensive plan that addresses youth violence.
-Youth Empowerment Centers in Boynton Beach, Lake Worth, West Palm Beach, and Riviera Beach are providing activities and programs for teenage youth to keep them off the streets and involved in positive activities.
-Riviera Beach has also opened a Community Justice Service Center to serve people on probation or released from incarceration.
-Boynton Beach is preparing summer programs and planning for full implementation in the fall.
+On April 22, 2008 the first year evaluation was presented to the Board of County Commissioners.
+Countywide (DW) BACKGROUND AND JUSTIFICATION: Lake Worth, West Palm Beach, Riviera Beach and Boynton Beach have initiated their comprehensive plan that addresses youth violence.
+Youth Empowerment Centers in Lake Worth, West Palm Beach, Boynton Beach and Riviera Beach are providing activities and programs for teenage youth to keep them off the streets and involved in positive activities Riviera Beach has also opened a Community Justice Service Center to serve people on probation of released from incarceration.
 The Law Enforcement component of the Youth Violence Prevention Project, has initiated a plan which includes: the purchase of equipment including ballistics identification software and license plate recognition cameras to be utilized by the PBSO Crime Lab and Violent Crimes Task Force, and to allocate overtime for the Violent Crimes Task Force strategic operations.
-The Office of the State Attorney has established two prosecutors to deal with gang s and youth violence.

-As a partner in the evaluation process, Florida State University has collected and analyzed data, provided program development assistance and produced an evaluation report by creating deliverables in the form of written reports, statistics, charts, graphs, maps, and presentations.
+The Office of the State Attorney has established two prosecutors to deal with gangs and youth violence.
+As a partner in the evaluation process, Florida State University has collected and analyzed data provided program development assistance and produced an evaluation report by creating deliverables in the form of written reports, statistics, charts, graphs, maps, and presentations.
 The evaluation conducted by Florida State University has established outcome measures for each program area and they are compiling data from the monthly reports to evaluate the effectiveness of each component.
 They have prepared an analysis of baseline data, measures of fidelity to the model, conducted interviews and surveys with key staff and clients and identified impediments to implementation for the first year.

-Attachments:

-1. First Amendment to Interlocal Agreement with Florida State University (2)
+It is intended that the funding for this project be maintained for three years.
+This funding is for the second year evaluation.
+Attachments: 1.
+Second Amendment to Interlocal Agreement with Florida State University (2) Recommended by: 4-28-08 Départment Director Date Approved By: 5-2-08 Assistant County Administrator Date

-2. Interlocal Agreement with Florida State University 1 Agreement 11 11 /

-Recommended by: holly William.
-3-14-08

-Department Director Date

-Approved By: Shanam & Ky 3-25-08

-Assistant County Administrator Date